-The Heart of Hadrian’s Wall Country is rich in Roman heritage from Vindolanda Fort to Chesters, Housesteads and Birdoswald Forts.
-Away from Hadrian’s Wall itself, with its military corridor of milecastles, vallum ditch and stone turrets, there is a wealth of history that goes back thousands of years.
+The Heart of Hadrian’s Wall Country boasts a wealth of ancient history, holding Vindolanda, Chesters, Housesteads and Birdoswald Forts.
+Away from Hadrian’s Wall itself, you’ll find its military corridor of milecastles and stone turrets, as well as dramatic scenery, country cafes and stone villages.